mike-ostrander/NEET-Bot/README.md

 - `.say`
 	> `x` where x is the message <br />
     A simple feature that allows a user to send a message that is then repeated by the bot.
 The original message is also deleted.
+- `.setup`
+	>`audit greet xp birthday audit prefix` <br />
+	Command for setting up or changing the different features.
+Only usable by Administrators. `audit` and `prefix` are currently disabled/unfinished.
 - `.top`
 	> `x` where x equals the number of members to be shown.
 If none  is specified, it defaults to the top 10. <br />
 	Retrieves the desired number of members of the highest scores/levels in descending order.